 Calling all car clubs, antique car lovers, history buffs, motor coach planners, and school groups!

-Along Interstate 80/90 (the toll road) in northern Indiana several great auto museums await you.
-South Bend is “in the middle of it all” - we’re Studebaker, Notre Dame and a Whole Lot More!
+South Bend is a place where Mondays Can Wait!
 Home to a priceless collection of vehicles, artwork, archival material and artifacts spanning nearly 200 years, The Studebaker National Museum displays the first and last vehicles the corporation ever made and boasts the largest Presidential Carriage Collection in the world.
+While "in the Bend," be sure to take the opportunity to explore South Bend's food scene and visit the home of the Fighting Irish.

 If you’re looking for a place to have your club’s car rally, meet, convention, swap meet or meeting - this is the place for you.
 South Bend’s Century Center is a perfect venue; the Center has successfully hosted car club conventions that include swap space, memorabilia shows, and breakout space for meetings and banquets.